Ethical principles and publication policy

 Control to prevent plagiarism

 Plagiarism is presenting the ideas, methods, data, applications, writings, figures, or works of others as one's own work, in whole or in part, without attributing them to their owners in accordance with scientific rules.
 EUCHEMBIOJ scans all submitted articles to prevent plagiarism.
 The articles submitted for review are checked for plagiarism using Turnitin & Ithenticate software.
 The similarity rate is expected to be less than 20%.
 The main criterion in the similarity rate is that the author complies with the rules of citation and quotation.
 Even though the similarity rate appears to be 1%, if citation and quotation are not made properly, plagiarism may still occur.
-In this respect, citation and quotation rules should be known by the author and applied carefully: ISNAD
+In this respect, citation and quotation rules should be known by the author and applied carefully.

 Plagiarism, duplication, false authorship/denied authorship, research/data fabrication, article slicing, publication by slicing, copyright infringement, and hiding conflict of interest are considered unethical behavior.
 All articles that do not comply with accepted ethical standards are removed from publication.
 This includes articles containing possible irregularities or improprieties detected after publication.